|Brandeis University||Physics 29a|

 |Spring 2018||Kevan Hashemi|

 Note: For Part 1, draw your own circuit diagram.
 For Parts 2 onwards, work from the circuit diagram on the next page.

 Part 1: Build a one-bit memory cell out of any combinatorial logic gates you like.
-Draw a circuit diagram of your memory cell and explain and demonstrate to an instructor how the cell works.
+Draw a circuit diagram of your memory cell with pin numbers and power supplies marked.
+Explain how it works and demonstrate to an instructor.

 Part 2: Consulting the circuit diagram on the next page, build the clock oscillator, which consists of comparator U1 and surrounding resistors and capactiors.
 Measure the frequency of the clock signal, CK, for C1 = 1.0 nF, 10 nF, and 100 nF.
 How does the clock frequency vary with capacitance?
 By decreasing C1, what is the highest clock frequency you can attain?
 At this highest frequency, will the oscillator still run without the decoupling capacitor, C2?

 Part 3: Restore C1 to 1.0 nF and check the oscillator is running well.
 Build the stairway counter, which consists of U2 and C3.
 Draw a timing diagram showing how the four stairway bits, S0..S3, evolve over sixteen complete cycles of CK.
 How would this timing diagram change if you inserted an inverter between CK and the clock input of U2?